 - The only thing left to do is enjoy it or refrigerate it for tomorrow.

-If you’re not serving this right away, make sure to pop it in the fridge and let it cool down right away.
-Wait to cover it up until it’s completely cooled, though, or you’ll end up with a lot of moisture on top of your egg white casserole, from steam gathering, cooling, and dripping.
+If you’re not serving this right away, make sure to pop it in the fridge after it’s baked and cooled for an hour.
+Wait to cover it up until it’s completely cooled, though, or you’ll end up with a lot of moisture on top of your egg white casserole from condensation.

 - Banana Coconut Blender Pancakes